-What w e want to do How we intend to achieve it Who will lead on it Timescale Outcomes/Impact RAG T 1.2.1 Launch a staff survey.
+ĺ What w e want to do How we intend to achieve it Who will lead on it Timescale Outcomes/Impact RAG 1.2.1 Launch a staff survey.
 Feedback from the staff survey will be collated and an action plan produced to tackle the issues raised.
 Jane Bennett September 23 Staff will have their views listened to which will both increase morale and efficiency and the quality of the service delivered.
-Staff report feeling more satisfied at the current time. age 95 1.2.2 Continue to review caseload monitoring tool at management meetings.
+Staff report feeling more satisfied at the current time.
+1.2.2 Continue to review caseload monitoring tool at management meetings.
 The Performance Team produces a report that contextualises cases.
 Jean Bogle/ Jane Bennett/ Rachel Ivens/ Sally Leach Ongoing (complete d) This has been actioned and assists with the allocation of cases within the team and with the monitoring of caseloads for staff.
 1.2.3 Review workforce development offer for staff which embodies evidence-based and best-practice models in work with young people and their families.
 An offer encompassing staff training needs will be updated.
 Jane Bennett Ongoing (complete d) This has been completed and outlines a detailed plan for the team which will enhance their work with young people.
 Staff also receive group clinical supervision which will embed the learning and model.

-70 1.2.4 Audit of supervision notes to be completed.
-TM oversight to increase in terms of offering reflective supervision on complex cases to DTM and this to be recorded on children's case files.
-Each young person's case file to evidence monthly supervision and quarterly in depth reflective supervision or more frequent when needed.
-Jane Bennett/ Esthi Raja/ Zoe Adamson Simon White Helena Shine Shelley Holsgrove YJS managers June 23/ Ongoing Managers are able to support staff and the young people through this approach.
-Sessions are more reflective and outcomes-focussed leading to better quality work with young people and their families and sustained change. age 96 1.2.5 Further enhance Quality Assurance mechanisms.
-Arrange at least one more OoCD scrutiny panel within the year.
-Review and update the Quality assurance framework.
+file to evidence monthly supervision and quarterly in depth reflective supervision or more frequent when needed.
+Simon White Helena Shine Shelley Holsgrove YJS managers families and sustained change.
+1.2.5 Further enhance Quality Assurance mechanisms.
+Arrange at least one more OoCD scrutiny panel within Review and update the Quality assurance framework.
 Scrutinise findings from Quality Assurance activities in management meetings, create and implement necessary action plans.
-Jane Bennett Esthi Raja Zoe Adamson Shelley Holsgrove Catherine Marshall YJS managers YJS Officers Curtis Ashton/ Phil Mansell/ Jane Bennett July 23 The quality of practice is improving, in part due to these systems including dip sampling.
+Jane Bennett Esthi Raja Zoe Adamson Shelley Holsgrove Catherine Marshall YJS managers YJS Officers Curtis Ashton/ Phil Mansell/ July 23 January 23 The quality of practice is improving, in part due to these systems including dip sampling.
 Management scrutinise QA activity on a monthly and regular basis